LaserQueue/LaserQueue/API.md

 This overview describes the API that binds the frontend and backend of the LaserQueue.

 ## Communication
 Communication will be between some frontend user interface and the backend server using WebSockets.
 By default, we use port 8763 for this.
+Our frontend has a function, `socketSend()` that can be used to send things over WebSockets.
+It automatically adds the SID.

 ## Data format
 JSON formatted as follows: